17 Things That Can Hurt Your Property Value and Which Ones You Can Fix

 Deferred or neglected maintenance is the fastest way to watch your house depreciate.
 A small drip from your water heater might not seem like a big deal until it leaks into your foundation and causes it to crack.
 Even if all your systems function today, if they’re not regularly maintained, equipment often breaks and needs to be replaced, which can be expensive.

 Going through each part of your home and doing a checkup is one of the best ways to know the health of your home and assess your current situation.
-The Healthy Homes Maintenance Checklist published by the U.S. Department of Housing and Urban Development (HUD) will help you discover potential problems.
+The Healthy Homes Maintenance Checklist published by the National Center for Healthy Housing (NCHH) will help you discover potential problems.

 Systems that are damaged or issues that could threaten the entire home should be addressed first, such as: